Smart Link variants (A/B routing)

 Update a variant later

-To change tracking, rename a placement, turn a placement off, or remove a variant, click Edit Smart Link.
-In Edit Variants, open the menu on a variant card to Edit, Deactivate, or Delete.
+To change tracking, rename a placement, turn a placement off, or remove a variant, click Edit OmniLab Smart Link.
+In Edit Variants, open the menu on a variant card to Edit, Deactivate, or Delete it.

 Edit Variants with the variant card menu open showing Deactivate, Edit, and Delete

-Prefer not to change Variant ID after you have already distributed URLs, QR codes, or short links that embed the old value.
-Those assets encode the ID in the query string; changing it starts a “new” placement in reporting and can break existing printed materials.
-When you only need clearer wording for people, update Variant Name instead.
-Change Variant ID only when fixing a mistake or when you accept re-issuing replacement assets.
+Avoid changing Variant ID once you've distributed URLs, QR codes, or short links that carry the old value.
+Those assets carry the ID in the URL, so changing it starts a new placement in reporting and can break printed materials already in circulation.

 Download several variant QR codes at once

 From Details, click Download QR.
 Under Variants, select which placements to include (Select All selects every variant).
-When at least one variant is selected, OmniLab downloads a ZIP containing the main Smart Link QR code plus one file per selected variant (the button label shows how many files you are about to export).
+When at least one variant is selected, OmniLab downloads a ZIP containing the main OmniLab Smart Link QR code plus one file per selected variant.
+The button label shows how many files you're about to export.

-Turn on Show Smartlink label to add text under the QR in the exported image, using the Smart Link title so each file is easier to tell apart during handoff to print.
-Because each variant is still a separate file in the ZIP, you can match files to placements and avoid swapping the wrong code at the printer.
+Turn on Show Smartlink label to add text under each QR code in the exported image, using the OmniLab Smart Link title so files are easier to tell apart at print handoff.
+Because each variant is a separate file in the ZIP, you can match files to placements and avoid swapping the wrong code at the printer.

 Design QR Code modal with three variants selected, Show Smartlink label on, and multi-file download